BodenmillerGroup/steinbock/docs/cli/measurement.md

     steinbock measure intensities

 !!! note "Pixel aggregation"
     By default, pixels belonging to an object are aggregated by taking the mean.
-To specify a different [numpy](https://numpy.org) function for aggregation, use the `--aggr` option (e.g., specify `--aggr median` to measure "median object intensities").
+To specify a different [numpy](https://numpy.org) function for aggregation, use the `--aggr` option (e.g. specify `--aggr median` to measure "median object intensities").

 ### Region properties